 Learn a New Skill: Unleash Your Business Power Through Consistent Practice

 What can consistent practice do for your business growth?
 Consider these examples.
-Have you ever seen a fellow business owner’s video, and wished yours could look that great?
+Have you ever seen a fellow business owner’s video such as the ones by Bob Bratt, and wished yours could look that great?
 Or heard a colleague give a speech and been just a tiny bit envious of their ability?
 Or heard someone talk about their sales growth and wished your sales skills were as amazing as theirs?

 Do you know the secret to your colleagues unleashing their business power and winning clients with their finely tuned new skills?
 Consistent practice.
 Yes, practice…and practice and practice and practice.
-Once you make the commitment to gain a new skill, to become better at something, and set aside the resources needed and the time to practice, you can become just as good as your colleagues, or even better.
+Once you make the commitment to gain a new skill, to become better at something such as how to select the right payroll tools, and set aside the resources needed and the time to practice, you can become just as good as your colleagues, or even better.
 Don’t believe me?
 Let’s look at some historical examples.

 We think of Churchill as one of the greatest orators of all time, or certainly among the top contenders.
 It was not always so.
 Authors Brett and Kate McKay tell us in The Winston Churchill Guide to Public Speaking, “As a boy he stuttered and stammered, spoke with a lisp, and had a shy and timid temperament that hardly commanded the respect of his peers, much less a nation.”
 That did not stop Churchill.
 He made it his life goal to be a “master of the spoken word” and he “honed his prowess…through consistent nurture and practice.”